 The Simpsons isn’t just a TV show; it’s an impossibly vast cultural edifice, endlessly unspooling, its senility every bit as deep and full and communal and unifying as its eternal glory years.
 Those of us born after its ascent cannot conceive of a world without it.
 None of us watch the new episodes, as such, but someone must.
 It keeps getting renewed, after all.
 Who are these people?
 No-one knows.
 They are the phantom hordes that submit to symbiosis with this parasite god, and we have no way of knowing what either shall become in their efforts to sustain the other.

-A process of transmutation has already begun: where watching The Simpsons on television was once a communal and regimented family activity, we now consume classic scenes as cut-up fragments on Facebook pages like Rock Bottom and Twitter accounts like Simpsons Screens, while every line of every episode is available for instantaneous perusal and memetic manipulation on Frinkiac.
+A process of transmutation has already begun: where watching The Simpsons on television was once a communal and regimented family activity, we now consume classic scenes as cut-up fragments on Facebook pages like Rock Bottom and Twitter accounts like Simpsons Screens, while every line of every episode is available for instantaneous perusal, animated-gifification, and general memetic manipulation on Frinkiac.
 The decaying husk of the show has been dissected – vivisected, if you want to credit the wretched thing with some trace of a heartbeat – its every slice scanned and uploaded to cyberspace, liberated from the tyranny of time and thought and memory.
 One particularly dense running joke in online fandom is to take unrelated screenshots from Frinkiac and splice them together, crafting strange new jokes that hybridise and remix disparate images and dialogue, with results ranging from ornate dadaist nonsense to the obscurely, stupidly clever.
 We can see The Simpsons evolving into something else, both in the shambling metastasised revenant that is New Simpsons and in the way that the classic episodes continue to be experienced and enjoyed in new and different ways.
 Equally, it’s a little unnerving to see major Simpsons fan pages advertising lesser shows and shilling for unrelated products.
 Are these the first steps to the remote, alien future of The Sampsans?

 The Simpsons are not a dysfunctional family.
 They never were.
 They fight constantly, yes, but they always make up and hug at the end of each 21-minute cookie-cutter slice of their lives.
 Homer is the dopey alcoholic and Marge the nagging shrew; Bart the brat, Lisa the do-gooder, Maggie the non-entity.
 Where real nuclear families are fraught and painful and full of decades-spanning resentment, the Simpsons are trapped in an eternal cycle of minor, simple squabbles and guaranteed forgiveness.
 The show isn’t a cartoonish exaggeration of real life: it’s a comforting pastel approximation.